 Does this mean we're healthier for it?
 Or are we headed toward a Modern Holocaust?

 One of the earliest tables used to rank countries in terms of life expectancy showed that the U.S. was ranked 7th out of 21 industrialized nations in 1950.
 By 1990 the U.S. had dropped to 18th out of the same 21 countries.
-And under the new system called the Disability Adjusted Life Expectancy (DALE) developed by World Health Organization scientists, the U.S. ranks 24th out of 191 countries.
+And under the more recently developed system called the Disability Adjusted Life Expectancy (DALE) developed by World Health Organization scientists, the U.S. ranked 24th out of 191 countries by the turn of the 21st century.
 According to the director of WHO's Global Programme on Evidence for Health Policy, Christopher Murray, M.D., Ph.D., "The position of the U.S. is one of the major surprises of the new rating system. . .
 Basically you die earlier and spend more time disabled if you're an American rather than a member of most other advanced countries."
 As of 2013, the US is ranked 51st out 220 countries by the CIA World Factbook, and spends the most on health care.

 Perhaps even more ominous were the results of a study which compared 16 "health markers" considered indicative of good health between the "top" 13 countries.
 This study found that the United States ranked 12th out of the top 13 countries.
 These 13 countries, listed in order of their ranking (with the first being the best) are Japan, Sweden, Canada, France, Australia, Spain, Finland, the Netherlands, the United Kingdom, the United States and Germany.
 In regards to separate health indicators, the United States ranks as follows: 13th for low birth weight; 13th for neonatal mortality and infant mortality overall; 11th for post neonatal mortality; 13th for years of potential life lost; 11th for life expectancy at 1 year for females, 12th for males; 10th for life expectancy at 15 years for females and for males; 10th for life expectancy at 40 years for females, 9th for males; 7th for life expectancy at 65 years for females and for males; 3rd for life expectancy at 80 years for females and males; and finally 10th for age-adjusted mortality. (cited from Health Myths Exposed by Shane Ellison, MSc pp44-45)